-For goods supplied free of charge, the price which would be invoiced for the good in the event of a normal purchase (arrivals) or sale (dispatches) shall be declared as the invoice value.
+For goods supplied free of charge, the price which would be invoiced for the goods in the event of a normal purchase (arrivals) or sale (dispatches) shall be declared as the invoice value.

-The invoice value of goods delivered for manufacturing under contract or repair work shall be the value of the good at the time of delivery.
+The invoice value of goods delivered for manufacturing under contract or repair work shall be the value of the goods at the time of delivery.
 Concerning goods supplied free of charge,

 the current value is reported.
-When the good is returned after the manufacturing or repair work, the invoice value shall be the value of the good plus the work expenses and other such extra costs according to the invoice.
+When the goods are returned after the manufacturing or repair work, the invoice value shall be the value of the goods plus the work expenses and other such extra costs according to the invoice.

-The invoice value of goods for renting or leasing shall be the value of the good, not the rent or other compensation to be paid.
+The invoice value of goods for renting or leasing shall be the value of the goods, not the rent or other compensation to be paid.

 Discounts granted in the invoice may be deducted in full when declaring the invoice value.